rydmike/flex_color_scheme/README.md

 We make a `FlexSchemeData` object with a name, description and scheme colors defined with `FlexSchemeColor` for the light and matching dark scheme.
 In this example we use dark purple and deep green and matching desaturated versions for the dark scheme.

+We could also have stored the light and dark scheme in their own FlexSchemeColor objects, or even created them directly in their respective `colors` parameter in the light and dark factories.
+However, since we will also use this information on the HomePage for the theme switch widget and to display the scheme name and description, putting them in a FlexSchemeData object that contains both the light and dark scheme, plus its name and description, is a convenient way to re-use the information.

 ```dart
 const FlexSchemeData customFlexScheme = FlexSchemeData(